nray-scanner/website/content/usage/configuration-file/targetgenerator/certificatetransparency.md

 The `certificatetransparency` streams data from [certstream](https://certstream.calidog.io/), a certificate transparency log stream.
 This allows to inspect all publicly issued certificates.
 Using this data, port scans may be issued against targets right after they obtain a certificate, usually during setup before any hardening or default password changes have been in place.

 {{% notice tip %}}
-This may come in handy for bug bounties - if this turns out to be the new bounty hunter's cash cow, the nray authors would love to receive a small tip for their voluntary work <i class="far fa-smile-wink"></i>
+This may come in handy for bug bounties - nray authors BTW love to get invited for a coffee <i class="far fa-smile-wink"></i>
 {{% /notice %}}

 #### `enabled: false`